 Grab a map and learn about any special events as you begin your visit to Estes Park.
 It’s here that you can pick up the shuttle map and learn how you can not only walk most of Estes Park, but you can also hop on many of the free shuttles to help you get around.

 7. Go Rock Climbing at Estes Park Mountain Shop

 Introduce your kids, as young as 2 years old if you’d like, to indoor rock climbing at the Estes Park Mountain Shop.

 We took our 4 kiddos for their first rock climbing experience and had a fantastic experience.
-The staff was SO kind, helpful, and patience with our kids.
+The staff were SO kind, helpful, and patient with our kids.

 If you’ve got kids with you, the Recreation Center is definitely one of the Estes Park points of interest during your trip.

 If there’s a bad weather day and your family is looking for something fun to do indoors, then check out Estes Valley Community Center.
 They have a huge indoor pool with a slide and a lazy river that could help keep the entire family happy on a rainy day.

 9. Visit Stanley Park Playground

 This large playground is located on Lake Estes, and only a block from the Recreation Center.
 We found picnic tables and bathrooms to be helpful for Tony and I to get a little work done and lay out our picnic dinner while the kids climbed and played for hours.

 Not only was it a large and modern playground, but there were also some fun rocks to climb on next to the playground.
 It’s enough to get our kids entertained while we relaxed …or in our case, worked.